 If you’d like to receive funding for a service learning project, apply for a grant with our online form.

 Commitment to service

 SFA is consistently on the President’s Higher Education Community Service Honor Roll, which recognizes institutions nationwide for achieving measurable outcomes in the communities they serve.
-During the 2014-2015 academic year alone, our students reported 106,755 hours of community service.
+During the 2017-18 academic year, the SFA community completed 87,750 hours of service.